We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Use code “HEALTHLINE25” for 25% off.

-Best at-home HPV test for medical support
+Best HPV test with medical support

 This at-home HPV test kit identifies DNA from HPV 16 and 18.
-It also tests for one or more of 12 additional high-risk types of HPV.
+It also tests for one or more of 12 additional high risk types of HPV.

 This test is mailed in discreet packaging to protect your privacy.

 Your sample will be analyzed in a CLIA and CAP certified laboratory.